-The National Sleep Foundation recommends that young adults (aged 18-24) and adults (aged 26-64) sleep 7 to 9 hours each night.
-But the optimal amount of sleep for each person can vary depending on your genetics, activity levels, and general health.
+The National Sleep Foundation recommends that young adults (aged 18 to 24) and adults (aged 26 to 64) sleep seven to nine hours each night.
+But the optimal amount of sleep for each person can vary depending on genetics, activity levels, and general health.

-So, other than obsessively checking your sleep-tracking smartwatch to see how many hours you logged each night, here are five signs that you are in fact getting enough sleep.
+If you want to know whether you’re enjoying adequate rest, you have more options beyond obsessively checking your sleep-tracking smartwatch to see how many hours you logged each night.
+Here are five signs that you are in fact getting enough sleep.

 You don’t need an alarm to wake up.